 - A minimum of three (3) letters of recommendation

-Interviews, held on Tuesdays from November through January, are by invitation only.
+Interviews, held on Tuesdays and Thursdays from October through January, are by invitation only.
 Consistent with recommendations from the AAMC and the ACGME, we shall conduct interviews virtually for all applicants.
+Our completed application deadline is November 30th.
 There are a limited number of interview slots, so we recommend submitting your application materials as early as possible.
-This year we will be using the Thalamus scheduling software to arrange interviews.
+We will be using the Thalamus scheduling software to arrange interviews.
 Interview invitations will come via email from Thalamus with instructions for creating an account.
 Once invitees create accounts, they will be able to go into our system and select the interview date.
 Please be sure to add email@example.com to your safe senders list to ensure you receive all notifications from our program regarding invitations.

-For international applicants who match to our program, we sponsor either a J1 or H1B visa on a case by case basis.
+For foreign medical graduates, the J1 Visa is preferred.
+In limited circumstances, BMC will provide H-1B sponsorship for clinical training.
+All requests for initial clinical H-1B sponsorship will be reviewed by the GME Committee on a case by case basis.
 For H1-b visas you must have completed your Step 3 prior to your visa application.

 If you have any questions about the applications process, please contact our residency program manager: